rexblein/automating-aws-with-python/README.md

-# automating-aws-with-python
+# automating aws with python

-test space for aws automations
+Repo for the could on automating aws with python